gusreid/gus-reid/content/articles/The Principle of Self-Acceptance.md

 type: posts
 ---

-# The Principle of Self-acceptance
+# The Principle of Self-Acceptance
 ## Ideals hurt
 We often live our lives in resistance to what is.
 Always trying to change something to become something other than we are.
 If we look deeply into this activity of changing what we are, we will find, in the vast majority of cases, that at the heart of this activity is an **ideal**.
 And at the heart of that ideal is a **judgment** that something isn't right, something isn't okay, something is wrong with us; our minds, our bodies or life in general.